Case Study: Two Versions of a Trial Brief

 Click the highlighted text for the corresponding annotation.

 The City of X currently has 3,000 children in foster care.
 Funding for the City's foster care system is shared between the State of Y and the City of X. There are a total of ten foster care agencies throughout the State of Y. The agencies are equally divided between those that have a mandatory time restriction on investigation into allegations of abuse, and those that rely on the discretion of the caseworker and supervisor to determine when investigations must be made, allowing for timely response to emergencies and prioritizing of cases depending on the nature of the allegations.
-All agencies require that caseworkers place written reports of investigations into each child's file.
-The City is currently investigating a report by a non-profit organization that 5% of children experience abuse by foster parents.4
+All agencies require that caseworkers place written reports of investigations into each child's file.6

 The City currently employs 300 caseworkers.
 All have Masters of Social Work or bachelor's degrees.
 Supervisors are certified social workers with Masters of Social Work degrees.
 Caseworkers receive a twenty-hour training that teaches how to exercise discretion in assessing allegations of abuse.
-An investigation into abuse could consist of a caseworker meeting with the foster parents and foster children both together and separately, without the presence of other household members.5 This system allows for the flexibility necessary to work within the city's resources to respond to emergencies.
+An investigation into abuse could consist of a caseworker meeting with the foster parents and foster children both together and separately.7 This system allows for the flexibility necessary to work within the city's resources to respond to emergencies.

 Caseworkers fully investigate prospective foster parents.
-Most relevant to this case, applicants are asked who lives in their household and what childcare arrangements may be necessary.
-If the foster parent works and will need daily childcare, the caseworker investigates a day care center.
-Other potential caretakers are not identified or investigated.6 Prospective foster parents receive a one-time training and are re-certified each year.
-Re-certification requires a review of all caseworkers and an in-home interview.
-Other household members are not interviewed, investigated, or trained.6
+Applicants are asked who lives in their household and what childcare arrangements may be necessary.
+If the foster parent works and will need daily childcare, the caseworker investigates a day care center.8 Prospective foster parents receive a one-time training and are re-certified each year.
+Re-certification requires a review of all caseworkers' files and an in-home interview.9

 Plaintiff Shorona J., five years old, was removed from her mother's home because of a drug addiction problem and placed with foster parent Julia Pons, who has two teenage daughters.
-Ms. Pons was a foster parent for ten years, having cared for a total of ten children.
-In the past, Ms. Pons had two foster children at a time.
-In January 2002, DCS determined Ms. Pons should have only one child at a time.7 Plaintiffs' Complaint alleges that Shorona's mother, Cecilia Jones, reported that Shorona had been abused in foster care four times8 and nothing was done.
+Ms. Pons was a foster parent for ten years and cared for a total of ten children.10 Plaintiffs' Complaint alleges that Shorona's mother, Cecilia Jones, reported she thought11 Shorona had been abused12 in foster care and nothing was done.
 (Compl. ¶ 14.)
 However, agency records indicate that a caseworker investigated the home on November 21, 2002 and interviewed Shorona and Ms. Pons separately and together.
-The file reports that Shorona said Ms. Pons daughters were "mean" to her and that she wanted to go home, and that Ms. Pons said her daughters occasionally babysat for Shorona and they got along fine.9 On May 15, 2003, Shorona was taken to the hospital with a broken arm.
+On the basis of this investigation, the agency determined there was no problem with the placement.13 On May 15, 2003, Shorona was taken to the hospital with a broken arm.
 Ms. Pons said that Shorona had fallen while playing with one of her daughters, Maria.
 Shorona said that Maria had pushed her, and that she had done so in the past.
-On this basis, the agency decided to remove Shorona from the Pons home and placed her with her grandmother, where she has now also been reunited with her mother who completed a drug rehabilitation program.
-Four of Ms. Pons' previous foster children had also experienced broken bones.
-Ms. Pons is no longer a foster parent.10
+Based on this new evidence14 about problems with this placement, the agency decided to remove Shorona from the Pons home and placed her with her grandmother, where she has now also been reunited with her mother who completed a drug rehabilitation program.15

-The mother of plaintiff Milton R., ten years old, voluntarily placed him into foster care in January 2003 because of domestic violence in their home.
-He has since been reunited with his mother as she has obtained an order of protection against her abusive husband, begun divorce proceedings, is now employed, and lives in her own apartment.11 While in foster care, Milton R. lived with foster parent Sam Sojo, beginning in January of 2003.
+The mother of Plaintiff Milton R., ten years old, voluntarily placed him into foster care in January 2003 because of domestic violence in their home.
+While in foster care, Milton R. lived with foster parent Sam Sojo, beginning in January of 2003.
 Mr. Sojo has cared for four other foster children over the course of five years.
-On July 24, 2003, Mr. Sojo's nephew, Kevin, took Milton to the hospital with a head injury and concussion.
+On July 24, 2003, Mr. Sojo's nephew, Kevin, took Milton to the hospital with a head injury.
 Kevin had been caring for Milton while Mr. Sojo went to the doctor.
-Milton reported that he fell and hit his head on a wall when Kevin hit him.
-Milton was hospitalized for a week and suffered headaches and two seizures.
-He will likely require on-going medical care.12 Mr. Sojo has been re-trained and has agreed that Kevin will not have contact with his current foster child.
+Milton reported that he fell and hit his head on a wall when Kevin hit him.16 Mr. Sojo has been re-trained and agreed that Kevin will not have contact with his current foster child.
+Milton has been reunited with his mother as she has obtained an order of protection against her abusive husband, begun divorce proceedings, is employed, and lives in her own apartment.

 Plaintiff Janna S., twelve years old, was removed from her mother's custody because of an alcoholism problem and placed with foster parent Sybil Rivers.
 Ms. Rivers now has breast cancer and can no longer care for Janna.
 DCS plans to place Janna with a new foster family, the Jenisons.
 DCS has determined that Janna's mother, Susan, has not sufficiently dealt with her alcoholism and Janna cannot be returned to her custody at this time.
-Susan objects to Janna's placement with the Jenisons because she has heard their son, Jake, has been arrested in the past.13 She asked DCS to investigate Jake, who is nineteen years old.
+Susan objects to Janna's placement with the Jenisons because of rumors she has heard about their nineteen-year-old son, Jake.17 Susan asked the agency to investigate Jake.
 The caseworker, Irene Constan, told Susan the agency's policy does not encompass investigating a foster family's children.
 The Jenisons have cared for six foster children over the course of five years.
 Four children stayed with the Jenisons until they were returned to their natural families.
-DCS determined the two other children were incompatible with Jake14 so they were given other arrangements.
+DCS determined the two other children were incompatible18 so they were given other arrangements.

 No complaints have ever been lodged against the caseworkers on all of the above cases.
 In annual reviews, DCS supervisors determined that each had satisfactory job performance.